elastic/e2e-testing/e2e/tooling.md

 As an example, the Fleet test suite will need an Elasticsearch instance, Kibana and Fleet Server.

-## Configuration files
-If the profile needs certain configuration files, we recommend locating them under a `configurations` folder in the profile directory.
-As an example, see `kibana.config.yml` in the `fleet` profile.

-### Feature files
-We will create use cases for the module in a separate `.feature` file, ideally named after the name of the feature to test (i.e. _apache.feature_), and located under the `features` directory of each test suite.
-These feature files are considered as requirement for Cucumber, and they will be parsed by the Godog test runner and matched against the Go code implementing the tests.

-#### Feature files and the CI
-There is [a descriptor file for the CI](../.ci/.e2e-tests.yaml) in which we define the parallel branches that will be created in the execution of a job.
-This YAML file defines suites and tags.
-To understand those descriptors please read [this document](../.ci/README.md).

-Adding a new feature file will require to check [the aforementioned descriptor file](../.ci/.e2e-tests.yaml).
-If the tags in the new file are not there, you should add a new parallel branch under the main test suite, or update the tags to add the new scenarios in an existing parallel branch.

 ## Generating documentation about the specifications
 If you want to transform your feature files into a nicer representation using HTML, please run this command from the root `e2e` directory to build a website for all test suites: